capensis/canopsis/doc/sakura/glossary.rst

 Used to display interactive data to the user.

-See :ref:`dev-frontend-cmp` for more informations.
+For more informations, see:

+ * :ref:`dev-frontend-cmp`

 UI Editor
 ---------